-Welcome to T3's Humax Aura 4K PVR review, where we discover that Humax has effectively reinvented the humble Freeview PVR.
-It’s a next-gen telly box that’s powered by the latest iteration of Android’s TV OS, has integrated catch-up players and is 4K and Dolby Atmos capable.
+The Humax Aura 4K has reinvented the humble Freeview PVR.
+It’s a next-gen TV box that’s powered by the latest iteration of Android’s TV OS, has integrated catch-up players and is 4K and Dolby Atmos capable.

-In many ways, it’s Sky Q’s worst nightmare: a feature rich entertainment hub that’s smart enough to compete with the TV elite, but doesn’t demand an ongoing subscription.
+Sky Q’s worst nightmare, this is a feature-rich entertainment hub that easily competes with the TV elite, but doesn’t ask for a pricey ongoing subscription.

 It’s nearest competitor is the Manhattan T3-R, but that particular Freeview Play recorder doesn’t have the versatility of the Android TV OS.

 - Meet the best TVs on the market

 - Or just the best OLED TVs